Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/point/getformula/_index.md

 ---
 title: getFormula
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/point/getformula/
+url: /php-java/aspose.slides/point/getformula/
 ---

-## getFormula()  function
+## getFormula()  method

  Formulas within values, from, to, by attributes can be made up of these:
  Standard arithmetic operators: ‘+’, ‘-‘, ‘*’, ‘/’, ‘^’, ‘%’ (mod)